Vision-based Multi-future Trajectory Prediction: A Survey: Background: General Framework of Deep Learning-based Trajectory Prediction

-\paragraph{Trajectory Prediction} The goal of \textit{trajectory prediction} is to optimise a model $f_{TP}$ to predict $K$ future trajectories $\hat{Y}_{i,K}^\tau = \{\hat{Y}_{i,k}^t|k=1, \cdots, K\}$ using observed information $X_i^T, X_{1:N\setminus i}^T, S$ as inputs: $\hat{Y}_{i,K}^\tau = f_{TP}(X_i^T, X_{1:N\setminus i} ^T, S)$, where $X_{1:N\setminus i}^T$ are the set of agents $i$'s neighbours' observed trajectories and $S$ is the scene information which can be the LIDAR data, high-definition (HD) maps, scene images, etc. When $K=1$, where only a single prediction is allowed for each agent, the task is \textit{deterministic trajectory prediction (DTP)} and expects a minimum prediction error compared to $Y_i^\tau$.
-Otherwise, it becomes \textit{multimodal trajectory prediction (MTP)} and aims to predict a distribution of all acceptable future trajectories.
+The goal of \textit{trajectory prediction} is to optimise a model $f_{TP}$ to predict $K$ future trajectories: using observed information $X_i^T, X_{1:N\setminus i}^T, S$ and a controlling variable $c_K$ as inputs:

+where $X_{1:N\setminus i}^T$ are the set of agents $i$'s neighbours' observed trajectories and $S$ is the scene information.
+When $K=1$, only a single prediction is allowed for each agent.
+We also use $c_K$ to denote a set of conditional variables that control the predictions.
+When it is ignored ($c_K=\varnothing $), the task is \textit{single-future trajectory prediction (STP)} and expects a minimum prediction error compared to $Y_i^\tau$.
+Otherwise, it becomes \textit{multi-future trajectory prediction (MTP)} and aims to predict a distribution of all acceptable future trajectories, each controlled with a unique condition $c_k \in c_K$.
-\paragraph{Standard Framework for DTP} The framework for DTP usually follows the sequence-to-sequence structure as shown in \cref{fig:dtp}, where the \textit{past encoder} extracts the spatial and temporal information from the observed information and the \textit{decoder} predicts the future path.
-To build a DTP model, the past encoder can be (1) the combination of encoding modules for temporal, social and physical features \citep{ss-lstm,sophie,mg-gan}; (2) a CNN-based encoding module on raster HD maps \citep{sc-gan} or heatmaps \citep{ynet}; or (3) a graph neural network-based encoding module on vectorised HD maps \citep{vectornet}.
-The decoder can be a recurrent network-based autoregressive module or an MLP-based or a CNN-based non-autoregressive module.
-The reconstruction loss such as $l_1$ or $l_2$ loss is used to optimise the prediction with the expectation of less error to the ground truth.
-MTP models can also use these past encoders and decoders in their frameworks, except that their decoders are executed repeatedly with different feature inputs.

-\paragraph{Multimodality in Trajectory Prediction} \textit{Given the observed information, there can be multiple plausible and socially acceptable future predictions for the agent}.
-Therefore, it is different from the data modality in other multimodal learning tasks.
-It is unlikely to expect a model to predict only one future trajectory consistently and precisely to match the ground truth due to limited clues that can be obtained from the environment and the inherent randomisation for each movement.
-Therefore, MTP requires the model to provide multiple proposals that are acceptable to humans.